Bilbariq/Hello-World-py/README.md

-# Hello-World-C
+# Hello-World-py
-"as a symbol that I am learning the C programming language"
+"as a symbol that I am learning the Python programming language"